client9/misspell/README.md

 pure text by using `-source=text`.
 You might want to do this since many variable names have misspellings in them!

-### Can I check only-comments in other other programming languages?
+### Can I check only-comments in other programming languages?

 I'm told the using `-source=go` works well for ruby, javascript, java, c and c++.